sttng/LDD/README.md

 ObjToRib.py will read in a Alias|Wavefrom .obj file, construct geometry from it and write out a Renderman .rib file of it.

 ## LxfRoRib
-LxfRoRib.py will read in a Lego Digital Designer .lxf scene file and construct a Renderman .rib file of the scene by using ObjToRib to concert the bricks of the scenes and use the relevant scene information to place the bricks accordingly (rotation, translation).
+LxfRoRib.py will read in a Lego Digital Designer .lxf scene file and construct a Renderman .rib file of the scene by using ObjToRib to convert the bricks of the scenes and use the relevant scene information to place the bricks accordingly (rotation, translation).

 ## prman commands
 ```terminal